Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/handout.md

 * standards stewardship
 * software and systems continuity
 * dataset development and preservation
+* translation and access to high-value international works
 * research integration
 * global coordination

+That translation and access function is important enough to name directly.

+Some of the most valuable SignWriting materials already exist in Portuguese and other languages but remain difficult for English-centric academic audiences to access.

+A disciplined program inside the Infrastructure Core could:

+* identify priority works
+* secure permission from authors and publishers
+* produce AI-assisted translations with human editorial review
+* return finished translations for online hosting, print, or co-publication

+This would not try to translate everything.

+It would focus on the most important works first.

+An early pilot candidate could be a contemporary Brazilian educational work such as *Escrita de Sinais na Educação de Surdos*, if permissions and collaboration are in place.

 ## Why Philanthropy Fits